privacymail/PrivacyMail/Readme.md

 # PrivacyMail

-Privacy as an eMail privacy analysis system.
+PrivacyMail is an eMail privacy analysis system.
 For more information about the platform, visit [privacymail.info](https://privacymail.info).

 ## Installation
 PrivacyMail is a Django-based website.
 The `ansible` folder contains a deployment script that uses [Ansible](https://www.ansible.com/).
 See the README in that folder for additional details on what you need to set up to allow the system to deploy correctly.
 There are also some additional manual steps involved in setting up the necessary cronjobs to automate the retrieval and analysis of eMails.
 These steps are also described in the README file.